• Menu

 But it’s also a place for a glimpse into Vancouver’s rich nautical history.
 The museum contains an extensive collection of maritime art, photography, and interactive displays.

-Most importantly, the museum is home to several historic vessels that have shaped the region’s maritime history.
+Most importantly, this museum in Vancouver is home to several historic vessels that have shaped the region’s maritime history.

 You’ll definitely want to check out the St. Roch, a schooner from 1928 which traversed the Northwest Passage to circumnavigate North America.
 There’s also the Ben Franklin, a submersible vehicle that once descended to the depths of the Marianas Trench.